 Actions Priority Carry out routine inspections of the playground equipment to ensure the equipment meets national standards and is safe for children to use.
-High Prepare a Development Concept Plan for Waitarere Domain, with local input.
-Finalise the Development Plan for Waitarere Domain High Medium Assess the impact of future development proposals on the character and recreation values of the Domain.
+High Finalise the Development Plan for Waitarere Domain High Assess the impact of future development proposals on the character and recreation values of the Domain.
 Low Assess the impact of special events held at Waitarere Domain on the wider use of the Domain as well as the amenity of the surrounding properties.
 Low